gingerbreadboy/web-dev-guidelines/README.md

 Properly add width and height attributes to images throughout the website. if not applicable, you can use `aspect-ratio:` css attribute for your images.
 Check [caniuse.com](https://caniuse.com/mdn-css_properties_aspect-ratio) to know the browsers currently supporting the atrribute.

-## Accesibilty, Best Practices
+## Accesibility, Best Practices
-this part of the page speed insights usuually has high scores commpared to Performance and SEO, so we will only note important elements to fix.
+this part of the page speed insights usually has high scores compared to Performance and SEO, so we will only note important elements to fix.

 ___Note for designers:___